Special routes of U.S. Route 61: Keokuk business loop

-Fort Madison, Iowa
+Fort Madison business loop

 U.S. Route 61 Business was created through Fort Madison, Iowa, along the former routing of US 61.
 The main route was rerouted around town along a new four-lane bypass in 2012.
 It begins at the interchange with Iowa Highway 2 (Iowa 2) west of Fort Madison.
 The two routes run east together into town.
 Iowa 2 splits away to cross the river near downtown and the route turns north and heads out of town.
 It ends at another interchange with US 61 northeast of town.
 From 2011 to 2013, the portion of highway north of Iowa 2 was known officially as Iowa 961, but it was not signed as such.